 Don’t conclude (the irony!)

 You read that right—a good conclusion doesn’t completely conclude your thoughts.
 Aim to bring a new perspective to your point, and keep the topic open to discussion.
 While you don’t want to introduce completely new material into your conclusion, this is a good time to consider the further implications of your material, additional data that is missing, or relevant information that could add further value to the topic at hand.
 If you can totally close the book on whatever you’re writing about, chances are it’s not novel enough to be writing about anyhow (Get it?
 Novel?
 Book?
 Sorry, I’m done).

-I once took a 3-hour bus ride just to have the bus break down a mere 2 blocks from its destination.
-We covered 99.5% of the journey, but we had to wait 15 minutes for a new bus to come and transport us those final hundred yards.
-The experience seriously soured my trip; let’s just say I’m not keen to travel with that transportation company again.
-A weak conclusion isn’t far off from an engine failure.
+A weak conclusion can put an otherwise strong piece of content at-risk.
 If you don’t take the consumer to the destination, they’ll figure out another way to get there—without you.
 As the conclusion is the final step for your reader, it should be the final step for you, the writer, as well.
 Remember that writing truly is a process and that the value of quality writing lies within the progression of ideas.
 When you thoughtfully build upon each step in the process, you might even surprise yourself by the depth of insight your conclusion yields.

 Keep in Touch

 Want fresh perspective on communications trends & strategy?
 Sign up for the SHIFT/ahead newsletter.